 Part of what’s included in the Scratch platform is access to their library of sprites and backgrounds.
 It’s part of what allows kids to dive in quickly and make a real finished project, and it’s a feature that other coding languages often lack.

-One of the best reasons for using Scratch coding for kids is simply because it’s a whole lot of fun.
+One of the best reasons for kids to code in Scratch is simply because it’s a whole lot of fun.

 Kids, and adults, are far more motivated to do things that are pleasant to do.
 Scratch makes learning to code a challenging puzzle instead of a chore by removing the burden of learning a ton of coding terms and focusing instead on the concepts.
 That makes it a lot simpler to get from work to reward.